Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 Our first research question is: how does the tempo and duration of a college football team’s fight song predict the content of the song (i.e. the number of clichés/tropes)?
-We will utilize the `trope_count` variable, which counts the number of clichés in a fight song (a cliché is whether a song contains the word “fight”, the word “victory”, the word “won”, the word “rah”, nonsense syllables, school colors, a reference to “men”/“boys”/sons“, opponent name, or spells something out) to form connections between the a song’s duration and tempo and its content.
-The predictor variables we are interested in are `bpm`, which we started to explore in Section 2, and `sec_duration`.
+We will utilize the `trope_count` variable, which counts the number of clichés in a fight song (since we define a cliché as whether a song contains the word “fight”, the word “victory”, the word “won”, the word “win”, the word “rah”, nonsense syllables, school colors, a reference to “men”/“boys”/“sons”, an opponent name, or spells something out), to form connections between a song’s duration and tempo and its content.
+The predictor variables we are interested in are: `bpm`, which we started to explore in Section 2, and `sec_duration`.
 We aim to describe the relationship, if any exists, between the two numerical predictor (X) variables and the numerical response (Y) variable, `trope_count`.
-Based on the exploratory data analysis from Section 2, we hypothesize that the number of clichés will be less for songs with slower tempos (`bpm`) and probably shorter durations (`sec_duration`).
-Combining tempo and duration, we hope to separate songs into 4 categories,”short and fast," “short and slow”, “long and fast,” and “long and slow”, and thus compare the number of tropes across these four categories.
+Based on the exploratory data analysis from Section 2, we hypothesize that the number of clichés will be less for songs with slower tempos (smaller `bpm`) and probably shorter durations (smaller `sec_duration`).
+Combining tempo and duration, we hope to separate songs into 4 categories, “short and fast,” “short and slow”, “long and fast,” and “long and slow”, and thus compare the number of tropes across these four categories.

 Our second research question is: how do characteristics of fight songs of college football teams correspond to their respective historical